Textile printing: History

 Woodblock printing is a technique for printing text, images or patterns used widely throughout East Asia and probably originating in China in antiquity as a method of printing on textiles and later paper.
 As a method of printing on cloth, the earliest surviving examples from China date to before 220 CE/AD.

-Textile printing was known in Europe, via the Islamic world, from about the 12th century, and widely used.
+Textile printing was known in Europe, via the Islamic world, from about the 12th century, and was widely used.
 However, the European dyes tended to liquify, which restricted the use of printed patterns.
 Fairly large and ambitious designs were printed for decorative purposes such as wall-hangings and lectern-cloths, where this was less of a problem as they did not need washing.
 When paper became common, the technology was rapidly used on that for woodcut prints.
 Superior cloth was also imported from Islamic countries, but this was much more expensive.

+Woodblock printing has a rich history and has evolved over time.
+In Japan, it became a highly respected art form called ukiyo-e, creating famous works like Hokusai's "The Great Wave Off Kanagawa" (circa 1830-1832) [1].
+In Europe, it influenced other printing techniques like engraving and etching.

+Today, artists and craftspeople still use and innovate woodblock printing, keeping this ancient technique alive.

 The Incas of Peru, Chile and the Aztecs of Mexico also practiced textile printing previous to the Spanish Invasion in 1519.

 During the later half of the 17th century the French brought directly by sea, from their colonies on the east coast of India, samples of Indian blue and white resist prints, and along with them, particulars of the processes by which they had been produced, which produced washable fabrics.